AmberGraceRblx/pract/docs/basic/classcomponents.md

 State and Lifecycle are decoupled from components in Pract because, almost all of the time, there isn't a need to have both of these things in every single component.

 In the case of class components, the class' methods are pre-defined, and passed in as the first argument to `Pract.classComponent` .
-`Pract.classComponent` actually uses `Pract.withLifecycle` and `Pract.withState` under the hood to combine the two!
+`Pract.classComponent` actually uses `Pract.withLifecycle` and `Pract.withDeferredState` under the hood to combine the two!
 ```lua
 local MyClassComponent = Pract.classComponent {
     init = function(self)